 Learning that you have a pituitary abnormality can be scary.
 Here is what to know as you prepare for a visit to your healthcare provider.

-“One important statistic is that up to 20 percent of people have an abnormality in their pituitary gland,” said Andrea Utz, M.D., PhD, an endocrinology specialist at Vanderbilt University Medical Center.
-“Almost all of them are small abnormalities, less than 10 millimeters, that do not make extra hormone or cause dysfunction of the gland.
-Many of these tumors are known as non-functioning pituitary microadenomas.
+“One important statistic is that up to 20 percent of people have an abnormality in their pituitary gland,” said Dr. Andrea Utz, an endocrinology specialist with Vanderbilt Health and the director of Vanderbilt’s Pituitary Center.
+“Almost all of them are small abnormalities, less than 10 millimeters, that do not make extra hormone or cause gland dysfunction.
 Most of these do not require any treatment.”

 Here is what you need to know before your first appointment with a pituitary specialist.